sarangkulkarni99/ifElseCloudAssessment/README.md

 ```bash
 POST http://localhost:3000/api/earth-mars-comm/message
 ```

+Set the following headers in the request:

+    x-sender: earth or mars
+    x-receiver: mars or earth

+For the request body, select:

+    Type: raw
+    Format: JSON

 Feel free to customize the payload as needed for your communication.

-Select raw and JSON as the input format.
+Here is an example payload:

 ```sh
 {